 Access Tourism is tourism, travel, hospitality, and leisure for people with disabilities, seniors, ageing Baby Boomers (those born between 1946 and 1965) who may not be as agile as they once were, families with pushchairs, people with temporary injuries, pregnant women, travellers with heavy bags, or anyone else that might need better access to tourism products and services.
 Access Tourism is also known as Accessible Tourism, Inclusive Tourism, or Universal Tourism.
 Tourism that is accessible enables people with access requirements to “function independently and with equity and dignity through the delivery of universally designed tourism products, services, and environments” (Darcy, Cameron, & Pegg, 2010).

-Other important factors that will shape the profile of visitors are changes in family structure, the generational distribution of wealth, and time available to travel.
+Other important factors that will shape the profile of visitors are changes in family structure, with ageing Baby Boomers travelling more and also playing an increasingly important role in family travel (Schänzel & Yeoman,2015), the generational distribution of wealth, and time available to travel.
 Surprisingly, the potential impact of factors and demographic changes on tourism demand has received little attention from tourism researchers (Glover and Prideaux, 2010).
-Certainly, in New Zealand at least, demographic change has only recently been mentioned as a factor in future tourism demand (Rhodda, 2010).
+Certainly, in New Zealand at least, demographic change has only recently been mentioned as a factor in future tourism demand.
 As yet, there is no move apparent by government or the upper levels of the tourism industry in New Zealand to act on that fact.

 The accessibility market is not homogenous as it has diverse sub-markets, with dissimilar needs and requirements.
 As do other sub-markets, this one has demographic, socioeconomic, psychographic, and behavioural variable.
 From a tourism point of view, the market sector comprising people with disabilities can be divided into six segments, namely, people with

 - Cognitive/learning, and

 - Hidden disabilities such as sensitivities, diabetes or allergies